d-m/dmorgan.info/_posts/2014-05-17-getting-started-with-aol-moloch.md

 With Moloch you can capture full PCAPs of traffic sessions on your network, search through and filter the resultant session metadata, and export PCAPs based on session, time period, or both.
-In addition, Moloch enriches session metadata by utilizing [MaxMind GeoIP](http://www.maxmind.com/app/c) to gelocate IP addresses.
+In addition, Moloch enriches session metadata by utilizing [MaxMind GeoIP](http://www.maxmind.com/app/c) to geolocate IP addresses.

 ## Components